BreakawayConsulting/echronos/docs/brkawy_rpi3b_readme.md

 The hellomulti example system demonstrates the platform support for multiple cores.
 This platform support forms the basis for future multi-core aware RTOS variants.

+This release includes an initial release of the Lyrae RTOS variant.
+The Lyrae variant supports the new *task group* concept which enables priority based preemption of groups of tasks.

 Recommended Hardware
 ---------------------